MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide/debugger.md

 - Script editing only works in external *.js* files (and not embedded `<script>` within *.html*)
 - Edits are saved in memory and flushed when the document is reloaded, thus you won’t be able to run edits inside a `DOMContentLoaded` handler, for example
-- Currently there’s no way (such as a **Save As** option) to save your edits to disk from F12 DevTools
+- Currently there’s no way (such as a **Save As** option) to save your edits to disk from the DevTools

 ### 2.Code formatting